saba26h/alphonsee/v-photos/README.md

-Vehicle's photos
+ Old Vehicle's photos
 ====

-This directory contains 6 photos of the vehicle from every side.
+This directory contains 6 photos the old vehicle that we were working on before we changed it to what it is now (from every side).